PE-Cray/cray-openshmemx/index.md

 ### Version 8.0.0
 Version 8.0.0 is the first official release of the Cray OpenSHMEMX library.

-The following features were available in Cray OpenSHMEMX 8.0.0:
+The following features are released with Cray OpenSHMEMX 8.0.0:

 1. Cray OpenSHMEMX is OpenSHMEM 1.4 compliant with support for Communication contexts and sync operations, extended typed interface for RMA and AMO